StolenColon/docs.getdbt.com/website/docs/reference/resource-properties/freshness.md

       - name: customers # this will use the freshness defined above

       - name: orders
-        config:
         freshness: # make this a little more strict
-            # changed to config in v1.10
           warn_after: {count: 6, period: hour}
           error_after: {count: 12, period: hour}
           # Apply a where clause in the freshness query
           filter: datediff('day', _etl_loaded_at, current_timestamp) < 2

       - name: product_skus
-        config:
         freshness: # do not check freshness for this table
-            # changed to config in v1.10
 ```

 </File>